palakons/ROS1/Palakon_ROS_Final_VISTEC_2_2020.md

 ```

-From PC (not turtlebot's) terminal, copy the newly taken photo to your PC.
+From the PC (not the TurtleBot3's) terminal, copy the newly taken photo to your PC.

 ```bash
 cd ~/catkin_ws